umfy/sanguine-oasis/posts/5-death.md

 ## Stats
 ### Hit points

-You have D6 HP.
+At the start of the game you have 4HP.
 When damaged, subtract the damage dealt from your current HP.

 ### Exhaustion points